BakkeshAS/GRIP_Task_1_Predicting-student-scores-based-on-hours-of-study.ipynb/README.md

 # Task_1_Predicting-student-scores-based-on-hours-of-study.ipynb
 Predicting score percentage of a student based on hours of study per day.
-This task is undertaken as a part of internship program with Spark Foundation under GRIP - Graduate Rotational Internship Program
+This task is undertaken as a part of internship program with Spark Foundation under GRIP - Graduate Rotational Internship Program.

 ### Problem Statement